TerminusEst13/cyberrunner/README.md

 # Cyberrunner

 ## SHORT OVERVIEW
-Cyberrunner is a mod for the ZDoom/Zandronum engine that essentially acts as a combination of ijon tichy's Parkmore and TerminusEst13's Superfast, taking the best of both and turning it into a full-fledged mod.
+Cyberrunner is a mod for the ZDoom/Zandronum engine that essentially acts as a combination of ijon tichy's Parkmore (which you probably have heard of) and TerminusEst13's Superfast (which you probably haven't), taking the best of both and turning it into a full-fledged mod.
 In Cyberrunner, players take control of powerful and fast cyborgs/robots with large laser weapons, dodging and weaving each other's attacks, the environment, and the enemies within in order to get to the finish as quickly as possible.

-## GENERAL LOOK AND FEEL
-The HUD, though done in MSPaint, has a distinctly tech lean, as do all of the sounds.
-The aesthetic direction of Cyberrunner, unsurprisingly indicated by the name, will be towards the "Cyber".
-Sci-fi tech, pulse-pounding electronic music, and lots of fancy flashing lights, with plenty of emphasis in style over substance.

-## FEATURE SET
-In order of priority:

- 1. Emphasis on the base and most primal forms of pleasure.
-Going fast is fun.
-Blowing things up is fun.
-Players who strive for these are rewarded, and the gameplay needs to do this.
- 2. Simple to approach, difficult to master.
-For people who want to go do stuff right away, there's already the Cyber Dash, Cyber Lunge, and Cyber Boost.
-Those who want to be a true master and blaze through the air must experiment with the intricacies of Parkmore and Rocket Jumping, going from wall to wall and never touch the floor.
- 3. Keep it simple, stupid.
-The winning formula lies primarily with Parkmore and Superfast combined.
-Let's not worry about extra classes, capture the flag, or etc until we get the basics hammered out first.

-## POSSIBLE PROBLEMS
- * Respawning.
-If this is to be done in the deathmatch mode, respawning puts them at a completely random place--or at the beginning.
-Is it possible to move a respawn point further up, upon passing a checkpoint?
- * Maps.
-Neither of us are especially good mappers, and this will rely very heavily on mapping--we'll need to plan out the types of obstacles, interesting things that can be done, and multiple routes for people to go on.

 ## PACKAGING AND PLAYING

-If you aren't a Cyberrunner developer, this is all you need to do:
+If you aren't a Cyberrunner developer and want to see what new unreleased shit there is, this is all you need to do:

  - Click the "ZIP" button below the Cyberrunner summary.
  - Unzip everything in the resulting ZIP file to an empty folder.